stonier/message_multiplexing/message_mux_demux/Readme.md

 * Message : basic serialiser/deserialiser for a particular message type
 * Publisher : can publish any/all packet types
 * Subscriber : single packet type receiver which will convert a received buffer and relay to a user callback
+* MessageRegistry : global enabler for managing the mux/demux's and their connection with pubs/subs.

 ### Roadmap